 Early History of the Yellin family

-Another 286 words (20 lines of text) covering the years 1235, 1273, and 1379 are included under the topic Early Yellin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Yellin research.
+Another 100 words (7 lines of text) covering the years 1235, 1273, and 1379 are included under the topic Early Yellin History in all our PDF Extended History products and printed products wherever possible.

 Yellin Spelling Variations